-Investments totaling \$12.4 million and \$1.3 million at March 31, 2020 and December 31, 2019, respectively, were priced using a non-binder broker quote as the only pricing input and were classified within Level 3.
+Investments totaling \$12.0 million and \$1.3 million at September 30, 2020 and December 31, 2019, respectively, were priced using a non-binding broker quote as the only pricing input and were classified within Level 3.
 The quantitative detail of the unobservable inputs supporting these quotes is neither provided nor reasonably available to us.
-Our Level 3 assets are not material in total and, with the exception of the tables above, additional Level 3 disclosures are not provided.